 Many types of black teas are blends of different varieties of black teas from different regions.
-It also has the highest caffeine content of all tea types.
+It also has the highest caffeine content of all tea types on average.

 Black teas don't tend to differ too much in health benefits; choosing the right one for you is really a matter of taste.
 Some of the most common black teas include:

-A blend of Assam, Kenyan, and Ceylon varieties of black tea.
-To everyone in the United Kingdom, this is the only tea that exists.
-All else is sacrilegious.
+Often blends of Assam, Kenyan, and Ceylon varieties of black tea, the most common breakfast tea is English breakfast.
+To everyone in the United Kingdom, this is the only tea that exists—all else is sacrilegious.

 If black, green, and white tea are Destiny's Child, oolong is the overlooked member of the group who got kicked out sometime in the late '90s.
 But oolong is awesome!

 The bottom line?
-All tea is super healthy, so choose based on your personal goals and flavor preferences.
+All teas are healthy beverage options, so choose based on your personal goals, genetic makeup, and flavor preferences.